Thomas A. McWhinney: Career

 In 1926, Governor Al Smith appointed McWhinney to the Long Island State Park Commission, which he was a member of for the rest of his life.
 In 1927, he became chairman of the Hempstead Development Commission.
 In the Long Island State Park Commission, he planned a vast system of Long Island parks and parkways, including Jones Beach.
 He was a close friend of Robert Moses.

+Personal life

+In 1894, he married Lidie Wright Russell.
+Their children were Florence, Charlotte, and Mary E.

 McWhinney attended the Protestant Episcopal Church.
 He was a member of the Freemasons, the Elks, the Loyal Order of Moose, the Odd Fellows, the Foresters, the Veterans of Foreign Wars, the Inwood Country Club, the Royal Arcanum, the Spanish War Veterans, and the Improved Order of Red Men.
 He was a founder and president of the Lawrence Country Club.
-In 1894, he married Lidie Wright Russell.
-Their children were Florence, Charlotte, and Mary E.

 McWhinney died in his apartment at the Nautilus Beach Club in Atlantic Beach on November 25, 1933.
 He suffered from a paralytic stroke three weeks beforehand.
 He was buried in the Trinity Churchyard in Hewlett.